Link to your media artifact(s) giving background on the issue:

 Reference to a current Michigan bill or law that relates in some way to your proposal:

 Act 43 of 1973- this act regards the distribution of food stamps.
-We believe that those who qualify for food stamps can be similar to the ones that qualify for our proposal.
+We believe that those who qualify for food stamps can be similar to the people who qualify for our proposal, but we do not aim to replace the food stamp program.
+What we want to do is fill a need for people who live right above the line at which they could currently get federal aid because those are the people who quietly suffer from hunger on a semi-regular basis.

 Why this proposal will make a difference in the lives of students of all ages across Michigan, or a significant subgroup (by age, background, economic status, and/or region, etc.) of students in Michigan: